wragge/dfat-documents-web/_volumes/volume-26-australia-and-papua-new-guinea-1966-1969/219-notes-of-interdepartmental-meeting.md

 ---
+doc_date: '1968-08-23'
+doc_num: 219
+doc_order: 219
+naa_refs:
+- naa_barcode: 583784
+  naa_control_symbol: 3034/10/1/4 PART 2
+  naa_series: A1838
+  reference: '[NAA: A1838,3034/10/1/4 part 2]'
-title: "219 Notes Of Interdepartmental Meeting"
+title: Notes Of Interdepartmental Meeting
-volume: "Volume 26: Australia and Papua New Guinea, 1966–1969"
+vol_full_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
-doc_id: 9727
 vol_id: 26
-doc_date: 1968-08-23
-barcode: 583784
+vol_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
 ---

-# 219 Notes Of Interdepartmental Meeting

 Canberra, 23 August 1968

 Secret

  **TPNG border contingency planning**

 Threat Assessment

-The consensus of opinion in discussion that took place in the light of oral assessments given by _Mr Starey_and _Commander Black_ was as follows:—
+The consensus of opinion in discussion that took place in the light of oral assessments given by _Mr Starey_ and _Commander Black_ was as follows:—

 • it was unlikely that disturbances would take place on the arrival of the United Nations Mission at Sukarnapura as West lrianese nationalist leaders would probably not want to show their hand at that stage.
 Latest intelligence reports supported this view;